optimak/TweetSentimentClassification/README.md

 ---

 This README gives you an overview of the code and its capabilities.
 For a deeper dive, check out the [Tweet_Classification.py](https://github.com/optimak/NLP-Project/blob/main/Tweet_Sentiment_Classification.ipynb) code, where you’ll find more details in the comments and variable names.

-Let’s make sense of the conversations happening in the world—one tweet at a time.
-Happy coding! ✨